 1. Required for admission

-While the test-optional movement is growing, there are still many colleges that require test scores.
-For most of those colleges, if you do not submit test scores, they will not consider your application.
+While the test-optional movement is growing, there are still many colleges that require scores.
+For most of those colleges, if you do not submit scores, they will not consider your application.
 Without test scores, your application may sit in the admissions office without ever being read.

 2. Required for athletes

 If you are hoping to participate in intercollegiate athletes, test scores are required.
-Even if colleges do not requires test scores for admission, student-athletes will need to take the SAT or ACT and meet the required test scores to be eligible to compete.
-No test scores will mean you will not be able to play at the college level.
+Even if colleges do not requires scores for admission, student-athletes will need to take the SAT or ACT and meet the required test scores to be eligible to compete.
+No scores will mean you will not be able to play at the college level.

 3. Admissions decisions